rpusec/dotspy_assets/README.md

 # Dotspy Assets
 These are some of the assets that I created for the game [Dotspy](http://www.newgrounds.com/portal/view/655987).
-These assets are made using the CreateJS JavaScript library suit.
+These assets are made using the [CreateJS](http://www.createjs.com/Home) library suit.
-So in order to use these assets in your projects, load the appropriate libraries first.
+So in order to use these assets in your personal projects, check the documentation on CreateJS first.

 TypedText
 ----